miayam/learn-css/009 Flexbox/README.md

 ```

 CSS:
 ```
 article {
   display: flex;
 }

 article p {
-  width: 500px;
+  width: 500px;  /* Width would be ignored because of `flex-basis: content` */
   flex-basis: content;
 }
 ```

-The `content` value will just set the width according to the element's content ("Hello world!").
-It doesn't matter if you've defined a width for the element through the width property, it would be ignored.
+On the other hand, the `auto` value verifies if the width property was defined.
+If so, that will be the element's width (500px).
+If no, it will fall back to `flex-basis: content`.

 HTML:
 ```
 <article>
   <p>Hello world!</p>